telenordigital/connect-android-sdk/README.md

 #### Public Client

-If the app is a public client this `Activity` should call `ConnectSdk.checkIntentForAndHandleRedirectUrlCall`, as in the [example above](#authenticating-a-user-and-authorizing-app).
+If the app is a public client this `Activity` should call `ConnectSdk.handleRedirectUrlCallIfPresent`, as in the [example above](#authenticating-a-user-and-authorizing-app).

 #### Confidential Client